MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsServerPatchVersion.md

 Get-CsServerPatchVersion
 ```

-This example returns the Skype for Business Server version for each component installed on the server.
+This example returns the version for each component installed on the Skype for Business Server.

 ## PARAMETERS

 ### -Report
-Generates a log file.
+Generates a log file with the result of the operation.
 You should specify the file name in html format.

 ```yaml
 Type: String